taoensso/tempel/wiki/3-FAQ.md

 The JVM offers flexible and well-implemented crypto facilities, but they tend to be low-level in nature and are often **difficult to use correctly in practice**.

+The same can be said for even excellent libraries like [Bouncing Castle](https://www.bouncycastle.org/).

 Understanding what (not) to use and how to compose primitives into a coherent whole can require significant domain experience and/or research. **Mistakes can be costly** - difficult to correct, and potentially insecure.

 Tempel uses the JVM's crypto API, but wraps it to: